A meteorologist uses computer graphics to enhance our understanding of high and low pressure systems.

 Wind Blows from High Pressure to Low Pressure

-Movement of air not only moves from cool to warm vertically, but it also moves from high pressure to low pressure laterally at ground level.
+Movement of air not only moves vertically, but it also moves from high pressure to low pressure laterally at ground level.
 These systems, as shown below, are in a relationship, evidenced by the arrows connecting the high pressure system on the left to the low pressure system on the right.
 With your growing knowledge of Quadernity, you are surely by now suspecting a four-quadrant circuitry.
 Oh, please, say it is so!

 Four Quadrant Circuitry

 The arrows depicting the upper air flows reflect convergence and divergence.
 These horizontal arrows are pointing to the right; however, to make a full circuitry they should be pointing to the left (see the graphic below the photo).
 The producer of the weatherman’s graphics is uninformed about Quadernity, so he/she did not think that far.